basho-labs/riak_explorer/README.md

     (The `-g` flag means "install it globally")

+3. Install the `phantomjs` package, for headless browser unit testing

+    ```
+    npm install -g phantomjs
+    ```

-3. You can now run the Ember.js tests:
+4. You can now run the Ember.js tests:

     ```
     cd priv/ember_riak_control